blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Scale my Website for Small Screens.md

 The right pane will be at the rightmost side of the viewport.

-So if you want content only scaling, or universal font scaling, I need to do some CSS.
+So if I want content-only scaling, or universal font scaling, I need to do some CSS.

+Keeping it simple, we do not need `minimum-scaling` or `height`.
+We need `width=device-width`.

+By default `initial-scaling` is set to 1, and `maximum-scaling` is set to 10.
+This is okay.

+`user-scalability` is set to yes, and anything else would viol
 # Viewport values
 ### Mull Viewport:
 | Viewport Size (w x h px) | Viewport Outer Size (w x h px - reported by Firefox) | DPR (reported by Mull) | DPR (reported by Firefox) | Scaling |